apache/incubator-devlake-website/docs/Configuration/BitBucket.md

 DevLake uses a dynamic rate limit to collect BitBucket data.
 You can adjust the rate limit if you want to increase or lower the speed.

-The maximum rate limit for different entities in BitBucket(Cloud) is [1,000 requests/hour](https://support.atlassian.com/BitBucket-cloud/docs/api-request-limits/).
-But we find it can run when we try a rate limit of more than 1000/h.
-So you can try the bigger maximum if your repo is big enough.
+The maximum rate limit for different entities in BitBucket(Cloud) [varies from 1,000 - 60,000 requests/hour](https://support.atlassian.com/bitbucket-cloud/docs/api-request-limits/).
+The rate limit to access repository data is 1,000 requests/hour, but we find it can still run when we input a value that exceeds 1,000.
+You can try using a larger rate limit if you have large repositories.

 <!-- ![image](https://user-images.githubusercontent.com/3294100/220094172-9e8e9e8b-75ea-4c3e-8e5b-716320dabb64.png) -->